Delivering medical breakthroughs every day

 Improving patients' lives drives the innovation that makes University of Minnesota Medical Center, Fairview, one of the most respected academic medical centers in the nation.
 We balance responsiveness to patients’ needs with access to groundbreaking treatments and technology, delivering superior health outcomes.

-The result is excellence in care delivery across a full spectrum of programs and services from heart transplant surgery to cancer treatment to reproductive medicine and more.
+The result is care delivery excellence across a full spectrum of programs and services from delivery of thousands of babies each year to emergency care to organ transplant surgery.

 View our annual fact sheet (pdf)

 Licensed beds (including skilled nursing facilities and bassinets): 1,932

 Average length of stay in days (excludes blood and marrow transplant): 5.6

 Total outpatient visits: 729,391